isographlabs/isograph/docs-website/docs/quickstart.md

 # Quickstart guide

 In this quickstart guide, we will create a new NextJS project and add Isograph to it.
-We will use the free and publicly available [Star Wars GraphQL API](https://studio.apollographql.com/public/star-wars-swapi/variant/current/home).
+Then we'll use the free and publicly available [Star Wars GraphQL API](https://studio.apollographql.com/public/star-wars-swapi/variant/current/home).

 You can view the end result of following this quickstart guide in [this repository](https://github.com/isographlabs/quickstart).